Peña de Bernal Pueblo Magico: Visit Bernal Queretaro Mexico

 Bus From Mexico City

 While there is not a direct bus from Mexico City, this is still a viable way to travel since the bus from Queretaro is so frequent.
+Furthermore, buses in Mexico are quite comfortable while taking away any anxiety you may have about driving.

 The bus to Queretaro from Mexico City takes about 3 hours and leaves from Mexico Norte Terminal (map).
 ETN, one of my favorite buses in Mexico, leaves every hour.
 And Primera Plus leaves roughly every half hour.